rbisdorff/Digraph3/docSphinx/tutorial.rst

 Using the mpOutrankingDigraphs module
 `````````````````````````````````````

-A refactored and streamlined multiprocessing :py:mod:`mpOutrankingDigraphs` module for even faster computing bipolar outranking digraphs with up to several hundreds or thousands of decision actions has been recently added to the Digraph3 resources (see Line 21 below).
+A refactored and streamlined multiprocessing :py:mod:`mpOutrankingDigraphs` module for even faster computing bipolar outranking digraphs with up to several hundreds or thousands of decision actions has been added to the Digraph3 resources (see Lines 2-3 below).

 .. code-block:: pycon
    :linenos:
-   :emphasize-lines: 19,24
+   :emphasize-lines: 2-3,16

    >>> from mpOutrankingDigraphs import MPBipolarOutrankingDigraph
    >>> mpg = MPBipolarOutrankingDigraph(t,nbrCores=10,